EKrieger14/EKrieger14/README.md

 ---

 ### 👨‍💻 About Me:
 I am a Full Stack Web Developer based in St. Louis, MO.
-I have a passion for software and love to create innovative solutions.
+I have a passion for problem solving and love to create innovative solutions.

 - 🔭 I’m currently working on an expense tracker application
 - 🌱 I’m currently learning HTML, CSS, and JavaScript